tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 >
 > But the "why" is much more than product overviews.
 The "why" is imperative to imparting product understanding, and opportunities to add "why" content are more expansive than just overviews.
 >
 > For example, it can be very useful to add a bit of "why" content to critical steps in procedures.
 The "why" content can offer decision support at critical junctures that gives confidence to users that they are making the correct decisions.
-Another place that "why" content is often missing--and where it is usually critically useful--is reference content.
-Reference content is a PITA to develop, and is so often just a recitation of options, nothing more.
+Another place that "why" content is often missing &mdash; and where it is usually critically useful &mdash; is reference content.
+Reference content is a PITA [pain in the ass] to develop, and is so often just a recitation of options, nothing more.
 But reference content is where users, especially experienced users, go to find specifics of decisions they need to make in the product, decisions that can often be nuanced.
 Here's is where "why" content is especially important, to add detail that explains the results and consequences of the choices available to users, and even why some choices may or may not be available.
 It's hard to do this, however, and it takes more time, and most companies barely invest in documentation development anyway, so getting this done is almost always put on the back burner by technical writers who already have overwhelming backlogs of work.
 >
 > Layering the "whys" into these types of content, however, is critical to imparting conceptual understanding at the point of need.
 In a task, for example, we can give not only the directive in a step, but, as Frodo said to Sam when he passed on the Red Book of Westmarch at the end of "The Return of the King," there's room for a little bit more.
 So add a bit more, add a bit of why, enough to add to users' conceptual understanding, but not so much to be overwhelming or to drown out the task at hand.
 The big bonus here is that many users will get that conceptual understanding without realizing it, and next time they are doing the same or similar things in the product, they will have gained that conceptual understanding and be able to make more decisions confidently without needing to refer to documentation.
 That is a big win for all involved.

+In other words, Chuck is arguing for integrating more of the conceptual "why" content with the reference content.
+Especially in API docs, you might have an API that can be used in various ways, without a specific 1-2-3 list of steps.
+That's the essence of API docs &mdash; they're like a cupboard of ingredients you can use in many ways to create different dishes.
+But why use one API over the other, and in what contexts and scenarios, and what are the advantages of different approaches?
+This higher-level information helps advanced users make more informed decisions when using the API.

+## Conclusion

-Not everyone's experience and perspective is the same, but it seems this topic hits close to home for many tech writers.
+Not everyone's experience and perspective is the same, but from this quick survey, it seems this topic hits close to home for many tech writers.
 Both the product overview and getting started tutorial are among the most challenging to write, and their presence or absence in documentation can make a huge difference.
 For this reason, I think it's worthwhile to explore these topics with more depth and analysis.
+In the next topic, [Reasons why product overviews are often minimal or nonexistent](docapis_reasons_for_anemic_overviews.html), I'll explain some reasons why product overviews often fail the user.